brianpetro/Smart-Connections-Docs/Smart Connections Obsidian plugin/Smart Connections FAQs.md

 ---
 title: FAQs
 ---
+###### +Documenting SC

+- SC is designed for "reasonable" individual usage.
+While it should work, an increase in issues should be expected with large datasets (>10k notes)

 ### Can I use Smart Connections without Smart Connect?
 Yes, Smart Connections can be used independently within Obsidian.
 Smart Connect adds additional functionality by integrating with ChatGPT.